 - The architect apprenticeship which is intended to encompass a Part 2 level qualification and a Part 3 level qualification.

-The ARB Criteria for Prescription at Part 1 level are referred to within the architectural assistant apprenticeship standard and the ARB Criteria for Prescription at Part 2 and Part 3 levels are referred to within the architect apprenticeship standard.
-The standards make it clear that both the ARB Criteria and the requirements within the apprenticeship standard must be met.
-Institutions applying for prescription of the qualifications which sit within the apprenticeships must evidence that the ARB Criteria will be met at the appropriate level as is currently the case.
-Within the architect apprenticeship, the Board will expect to see two distinct and identifiable exit awards, i.e., a Part 2 qualification and a Part 3 qualification.
-For more on the ARB Criteria see here.
+ARB’s Criteria for Prescription at Part 1 level are referred to within the architectural assistant apprenticeship standard and ARB’s Criteria for Prescription at Part 2 and Part 3 levels are referred to within the architect apprenticeship standard.
+The standards make it clear that both ARB Criteria and the requirements within the apprenticeship standard must be met.
+Institutions applying for prescription of the qualifications which sit within the apprenticeships must evidence that ARB’s Criteria will be met at the appropriate level as is currently the case.
+Within the architect apprenticeship, the Board will expect to see two distinct and identifiable exit awards, i.e. a Part 2 qualification and a Part 3 qualification.
+For more information, see the ARB Criteria.

 ARB’s practical training requirements will need to be incorporated into any apprenticeship provision that HEIs develop.
 For more see question 4.